NHSCS-ORG/Post-Install-Config/README.md

 # Post-Install-Config
-Configure an deployed with [MaaS](https://maas.io/) to NHSCS spec for edu use.
+Configure an image deployed with [MaaS](https://maas.io/) to NHSCS spec for edu use.
 ## WARNING: Do not use this script without modifing it for your environment, it is hard coded for NHSCS and WILL FAIL without modification.

 ### What this system does: